-All times in the submission files must be in Greenwich Mean Time rather than local time at each tower.
-Times in the submission files correspond to the start and the end of the time averaging period of the observations.
-Models should save time averages that correspond to the observed fluxes at each site.
-The time averaging periods start at 0:00 GMT on January 1 of each year.
+All times in the submission files must be in Local Standard Time at each tower with time averages at the native time resolution of the observations.
+Many models use Greenwich Mean Time (GMT) rather than local time, so we will provide the time shift in hours to convert from GMT to LST (see Site Specific and Ancillary Data above).
+The objective is to produce model output that is perfectly synchronized to the observed fluxes.
+To enable us to perfectly synchronize model output with observed fluxes, the submission files include the times that correspond to the start and the end of the time averaging period.
+The time averaging periods start at 0:00 LST on January 1 of each year.
 If your model updates a particular variable only once per day, such as prognostic LAI, or once per month, simply repeat the value at the same time interval as the other variables.
 The time averaging periods for the observed fluxes differs from site to site.
 Most sites report time averages every 30 minutes, but some sites report time averages every 60 minutes (see Site Specific and Ancillary data above).

-Submission files must include February 29 in leap years.
+Submission files must not include February 29 in leap years.
 Some models account for leap years and others do not.
-If your model does not account for leap years, duplicate February 28 values for February 29 in leap years (do not add a day at the end of the year).
+If your model does, delete February 29 in leap years.
+Do not delete December 31, January 1, or any other day because this will create a time lag between your model output and the observations.

 The units for all carbon related variables are kg pure carbon.
-If your model estimates kg CO2 or kg biomass, please convert to kg pure carbon.
+If your model estimates kg $CO_2$ or kg biomass, please convert to kg pure carbon.